-Anoka-Ramsey Community College has authorized the National Student Clearinghouse to provide online transcript-ordering services 24/7 with the convenience of online credit card payment.
-Transcript fees are the following for each: \$5.25 by mail or \$6.25 electronic.
-See getmytranscript.org.
+Anoka-Ramsey Community College has authorized Parchment to provide online transcript-ordering services 24/7 with the convenience of online credit card payment.
+Transcript fees are \$7.50.
+See parchment.com.

 Students can also order official transcripts directly through the college by completing a transcript request form available in the Business Office during normal business hours, along with a \$7.50 fee per transcript.
-Students can print their own unofficial transcript (Academic Record) for free online by logging into their e-Services account: AnokaRamsey.edu/resources/transfer/transfer-from-anoka-ramsey/.
+Students can print their own unofficial transcript (Academic Record) for free online by logging into their e-Services account: AnokaRamsey.edu/resources/transfer-from-anoka-ramsey/.